Top of the page

 A total knee replacement replaces the worn ends of the bones where they meet at the knee.
 Those bones are the thigh bone (femur) and the lower leg bone (tibia).
 Your doctor will remove the damaged bone.
 Then he or she will replace it with plastic and metal parts.
 These new parts may be attached to your bones with cement.

 Most people go back to normal activities or work in 4 to 16 weeks.
 This depends on your health.
 It also depends on how well your knee does in your rehab program.
 This may take longer if you have both knees done at the same time.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.

 Go to https://www.healthwise.net/patientEd

-Enter F652 in the search box to learn more about "Total Knee Replacement: Before Your Surgery."
+Enter F652 in the search box to learn more about "Total Knee Replacement: Before Your Surgery".

-© 2006-2017 Healthwise, Incorporated.
+© 2006-2021 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.